acmpo6ou/vim-emoji-ab/README.md

 what characters are keywords.
 The ones that are not legal abbreviations are silently ignored.

-### Git-hub / Discord style abbreviatons
+### Gemoji abbreviatons

 Typing `:joy:` into a buffer should produce "😂".
 A huge (800+) list of standard emoji aliases can be found [here](https://gist.github.com/rxaviers/7360908).
+In addition to this a few extra completions (corresponding to emoji tags) are defined.
+The official emoji tags are not unique, so duplicates are sequentially numbered.
+E.g.
-In addition the short tags describing emojis are also completed.
-In the event of duplicates, they are numbered.
-E.g. `:happy:`, `:happy2:`, `:happy3:`, etc. (which produce 😀, 😄 and 😆 respectively).
+`:happy:`, `:happy2:`, `:happy3:`, etc. (which produce 😀, 😄 and 😆
+respectively).
 These can also be produced using the aliases `:smile:`, `:laugh:`, `:laughing:` respectively.
-A complete list can be found in the file `autoload/gh_emoji/data.vim`.
+A list of all completions defined is in `tests/emojis-of-tags.vim`.
+A list of tags for each emoji is in `tests/tags-of-emojis.txt` for searching.

 Completions are enabled.
 Typing